lionkmp/ai64_extractor/README.txt

 Examples

-ai64.php -x , -v -w c64/Demos c64stuff
+ai64 -V -x , -u -t /mnt/rd Downloads/Games games-fuse 2>&1 | tee games.txt

-  Converts with comma as extension separator, windows compatible file names.
+    Converts for copying to HDD with FuseCFS (https://singularcrew.hu/idedos/) Uses comma as extension separator, unicode for PETSCII file names, tmpfs ramdisk and keeps full log.
+Creates Linux friendly file names.
-  Useful when copying to HD using FuseCFS (https://singularcrew.hu/idedos/).

-ai64.php downloadedwares coolwares
+ai64 -v -w Downloads/Games games-emu

-  Converts with dot as separator.
-Linux file naming conventions.
+    Converts for using with Emulators, Windows friendly file names.
-  Useful when burning a CD for use with IDE64.
+    Also usable on ISO9660 CD/DVD disks for use with IDE64.

+ai64 -v -w -l 12 -n 100 Downloads/Games games-sd2iec

+    Converts for using with SD2IEC.
+Requires XE+ mode, which allows 16 chars for standard file types.
+Use -L 12 to further limit standard names too when using the default XE- mode.
+Puts 100 files in dirs instead of 300 for faster operation.
+Creates Windows friendly names for FAT SD cards.

 TIPS